gardener/gardener/docs/proposals/19-migrating-to-prometheus-operator.md.md

       - Contract between dashboards in configmaps and the Grafana sidecar.

+        - Label schema: `monitoring.gardener.cloud/dashboard-{seed,shoot,shoot-user}=true`

         - Each common dashboard will be deployed in the `monitoring` namespace as a configmap.
-The configmap will be labeled with `monitoring.gardener.cloud/dashboard-shoot=<owner|operator>`.
-The value depends on if the dashboard should be in the owner or operator grafana.
+If the dashboard should be provisioned by the user Grafana in a shoot cluster it should have the label `monitoring.gardener.cloud/dashboard-shoot-user=true`.
+For dashboards that should be provisioned in the operator grafana the label `monitoring.gardener.cloud/dashboard-shoot=true` is required.

         - Each specific dashboard will be deployed in the shoot namespace.
-The configmap will also be labeled with `monitoring.gardener.cloud/dashboard-shoot=<owner|operator>`.
+The configmap will use the same label scheme.

         - The grafana [sidecar][grafana-sidecar] must be [configured][sidecar-configuration] with: